-In this project we dive into these conditions that are necessary to be able to continue living independently with a chronic illness via eHealth applications.
+In this project we dived into the conditions that are necessary to be able to continue living independently with a chronic illness via eHealth applications.
 We combine scientific research with context-specific innovations.

 With the general increase in lifespan, the number of chronically ill people increases.
 This is not only due to the numer of patients confronted with a chronic illness, but also due to an increase in the duration of a patient with a chronic illness.
 As a result, the pressure on our health care system has increased enormously and the costs of providing care is becoming higher.